LSST-nonproject/UK_cadence_workshop_2015/README.md

 Kavli Institute for Cosmology, Institute of Astronomy, University of Cambridge, May 18-20, 2015

-This is the repository for the notebooks generated at the UK Cadence Workshop (May 2015) and the associated talks.
+This is the repository for the notebooks generated at the workshop, and the slides from the talks and tutorials.

 ## Talks